PacktPublishing/Data-Engineering-with-AWS-2nd-edition/Chapter15/README.md

 centralized data and analytics team worked.
 We then looked at the changes needed for line of business teams, and finally at how there were a number of technical challenges to building a data mesh.

-After that we examined the AWS services that can help to build a data mesh, including a look at a recently launched AWS service, Amazon DataZone.
+After that we examined the AWS services that can help to build a data mesh, including a look at a recently launched AWS service, **Amazon DataZone**.
-We also reviewed a sample architecture for building a data mesh using borg AWS services, and 3rd party services.
+We also reviewed a sample architecture for building a data mesh using both AWS services, and 3rd party services.

 In the hands-on section we looked at practical steps for implementing a data mesh approach on AWS.